Top 10 One Team NBA Players In the League History

 Bill Russell was a fantastic athlete

 Rebounding was his specialty, as his career average is above 20!
 Still, he was never a guy to put himself in front of the team and would often let someone else shoot.
-Russell was a defensive force and the only man who could stand toe-to-toe against Wilt Chamberlain, allowing him a single title.
+Russell was a defensive force and the only man to stand toe-to-toe against Wilt Chamberlain, allowing him a single title.

 3. Larry Bird